 A child with this disorder may have times of depression that last longer than 5 years.

 Correct, ongoing treatment can ease symptoms and stop them from returning.

 How can I help prevent persistent depressive disorder in my child?

-can improve your child’s quality of life.
+your child’s quality of life.

 How can I help my child live with persistent depressive disorder?

 You play a key role in your child’s treatment.
 Here are things you can do to help

 Keep all appointments with your child’s healthcare provider.